adamlu123/adamlu123.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a senior researcher at Microsoft Research, Redmond working on vision and language models and efficient finetuning methodologies of OpenAI models.
+I am a senior researcher at Microsoft Research, Redmond working on efficient pre/post-training methodologies of large vision-language models.
 Before that I received my Ph.D. degree in Statistics at UC Irvine (advisor: [Pierre Baldi](https://scholar.google.com/citations?user=RhFhIIgAAAAJ&hl=en)).

-I worked on a wide variety of scalable machine learning algorithms with applications to neural network model efficiency, image processing, and natural language processing.
+I am hiring intern for summer 2025.
+If you are interested in working as an intern with us at Microsoft Research on multimodal models and OS agents, feel free to reachout to me.

 <!---
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.